Smokianlord/CS2-Settings-Manager/README.md

 ## How to Use

-1. Download the latest release ZIP.
+1. Download the latest release.
-2. Extract the ZIP.
-3. Run the app.
+2. Run the app.
-4. Click **Create SET Folders** if the folders are missing.
+3. Click **Create SET Folders** if the folders are missing.
-5. Put your desired CS2 config/settings files inside the correct SET folder.
+4. Put your desired CS2 config/settings files inside the correct SET folder.
-6. Select the preset you want to apply.
+5. Select the preset you want to apply.
-7. Confirm your Steam userdata folder path.
+6. Confirm your Steam userdata folder path.
-8. Click **Apply Selected Settings**.
+7. Click **Apply Selected Settings**.